Verma314/haskell-snippets/README.md

 Lists  represent context: i.e x = [1,2,3] means x can take values 1 or 2 or 3

-Using functions in the list context (using applicative), generates all possible values.
+Using functions in the list context (us`ing applicative), generates all possible values.

 Example
 ```